motchy869/MathLib/README.md

 # MathLib

-My hobby math library includes Linear Algebra, Signal Processing and so on.
+My hobby math library including Linear Algebra, Signal Processing and so on.

 ## 1. Prerequisites